 - Students on Allegheny-sponsored programs must enroll in and complete requirements for EXL 300 Cross-Cultural Learning: Theory and Practice which is a graded, 1 credit course that accompanies the off-campus study experience.

-- Students who transfer into their junior year at Allegheny will not be permitted to study off-campus; this is to ensure a smooth transition into the Allegheny junior seminar and senior thesis sequence.
+- Students who transfer into their junior year at Allegheny may not be permitted to study off-campus; this is to ensure a smooth transition into the Allegheny junior seminar and senior thesis sequence.

 Questions To Help You Decide On The Program That’s Right For You